pyccel/fffi/README.md

 recompilation of Fortran code should be required.
 Practical and intuitive usability with a minimum of effort by the user is the top priority.
 The common case required by a majority of codes shall have the simplest possible usage.
+The use of ISO-C bindings will remain optional if guaranteed safety is required.
+Otherwise `fffi` relies on the convention that Fortran subroutines pass arguments by reference as pointers, as realized at least by gfortran and Intel.

 Basic usage using CFFI (fast) API mode with shared library `libtest_arrays.so` containing module `mod_arrays`: